wongmx/RepData_PeerAssessment1/README.md

 ### What is mean total number of steps taken per day?

 I ignore the missing values in the dataset for this question.
-This code will
+PA1_template.Rmd will

 1. Make a histogram of the total number of steps taken each day
 2. Calculate and report the **mean** and **median** total number of steps taken per day

 ### What is the average daily activity pattern?
-This code will:
+PA1_template.Rmd will:
 1. Make a time series plot (i.e. `type = "l"`) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
 2. Determine the 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps.